 - Subject.
 Is your mission compatible with theirs?
 Does your program help solve a problem they are passionate about?

 - Population served.
 Do you help people the funder cares about?

 - Geographic region.
 Even if the funder isn't located near you, have they given grants to other organizations in your area?

 Foundation Directory Online is Foundation Center's searchable database that provides an unsurpassed level of comprehensive and accurate information on grantmakers and their grants.
-You can search based on field of interest/subject, geography, grantmaker type, type of support, trustee names, and many other search fields.
+You can specify the subject and population you serve, then search by your country or region.
+At our highest level of access, the results show not just who gave money in your country, how much and when, but also what organizations have received it and what cities they are in.
 See a sample record.

 We also offer these free online resources for finding grants: